sierraa1720-tech/Sierraa1720-tech/README.md

 ---
   Fun Facts & Human Logic
      - 🌍 The Great Migration:** I am currently orchestrating an **8,000-mile relocation** to the Garden Route, South Africa! 🇿🇦 I manage my life like I manage a server—with planning, redundancy, and a clear exit strategy.
-  - 🐈 Chief Logistics Officer:** My cat, **Butters**, is the true supervisor of my home office.
-Managing his international relocation permits has been a masterclass in documentation and compliance.
   - 😄 Pronouns: Her/She
   -🦸 Fun fact: I am a huge nerd I love anything anime, comic-book related, and my guilty pleasure is watching harry potter and then switching to watching a good hallmark movie straight after